 Working towards time-specific targets (especially if the therapy is funded by the NHS).

 Who can practice psychotherapy?

+Psychotherapy can be provided by trained professionals from a number of different backgrounds including psychologists, psychiatrists, social workers, licensed counsellors, and other licensed therapists.
+However, in the UK, someone can only practice as a psychotherapist if they have completed a postgraduate training course that has been accredited by the UKCP or British Psychoanalytic Council for psychotherapy.
 In order to get a place on a training course, someone may need to have experience working in a “helping” profession such as psychology, medicine, social work, nursing, and teaching.
 Training is a demanding process that requires four years of taught-training, as well as evidence of 450 hours of practice, theory, and skills.
 What’s more, during training psychotherapists have to undergo psychotherapy themselves in order to understand their client’s experience.

 Therefore, choosing a psychotherapist that is accredited is a guarantee that they are well-trained and under the supervision of the UKCP or BACP.
 This means that you can be confident that your welfare is in good hands and that any personal information that you disclose will be kept in the closest confidence.